Bradley Nowell: Marriage and fatherhood

 While on tour in the early 1990s, Nowell began dating Troy Dendekker.
 In October 1994, Troy became pregnant, giving birth to a son, Jakob James Nowell, on June 25, 1995.
-On May 18, 1996, a week before Nowell's death, the couple had married in a Hawaiian-themed ceremony in Las Vegas.
+On May 18, 1996, a week before Nowell's death, the couple married in a Hawaiian-themed ceremony in Las Vegas.

+In December 2023, Jakob Nowell joined Sublime as the band's lead singer.

 Lou Dog

 In February 1990, Nowell purchased a Dalmatian puppy from an old man for $500, and named him "Louie" after his grandfather.
 Also referred to as "Lou Dog", he became a mascot for the band Sublime.
 Lou Dog was often allowed to wander the stage during concert performances.
 Louie was also often featured on the cover of Sublime albums, and was referred to in the lyrics of Sublime songs.
-In Sublime's most successful radio track, "What I Got", Nowell sings, "...livin' with Louie Dog's the only way to stay sane".
-Another prominent song of the band, "Garden Grove", mentions Lou Dog as such: "We took this trip to Garden Grove.
+In Sublime's most successful radio track, "What I Got", Nowell sings, "Livin' with Louie Dog's the only way to stay sane".
+Another prominent song by the band, "Garden Grove", mentions Lou Dog as such: "We took this trip to Garden Grove.

-It smelled like Lou dog inside the van, oh yeah".
-In the song "Doin' Time" Nowell can be heard singing: